 - The clerk of court: 1500 Joplin Street, Wheeling, West Virginia 26003

 Every year, almost 650 crimes are committed in Ohio County, West Virginia.
-Of these cases only about 60 are violent in nature which can be worked out to approximately 10% of the total, annual incident rate.
-Since 2001, there has been a rise of almost 100% in the numbers of reported criminal incidents and violent crimes.
+Of these cases, only about 60 are violent, which can be worked out to approximately 10% of the total annual incident rate.
+Since 2001, there has been a rise of almost 100% in reported criminal incidents and violent crimes.